 At Mitchell’s suggestion, Wilen developed an Italiante concept drawing he dubbed La Scala, which he transferred to the Cadillac Advanced studio, then led by Wayne Kady, for further development.
 Although several very attractive concepts emerged, including one rendering that bore a flattering resemblance to the contemporary Ferrari 365GT, the process was complicated by the decision to abandon the Diplomat platform; Wilen’s initial La Scala design was not compatible with the X-body’s hardpoints.

 By the summer of 1973, there were two competing proposals, both of which were built as fiberglass models.
-One, developed by Kady before his departure, had partially skirted rear fenders and a downward-swept beltline, with a sloping deck and sail panels.
-The other, developed by Parker, based on Stan Wilen’s La Scala, had a more conventional notchback profile, with crisp edges that evoked the Hooper-bodied Rolls-Royces that had once inspired the 1963 Buick Riviera.
-The models of Parker’s design, which were badged “La Scala,” initially had slanted C-pillars, but Bill Mitchell suggested making the rear window and panels more upright, lending the design a more formal, Rolls Royce-like air.
+One, developed by Kady before his departure, had partially skirted rear fenders and a downward-swept beltline with a sloping deck and sail panels.
+The other, developed by Parker, based on Stan Wilen’s La Scala, had a more conventional notchback profile with crisp edges that evoked the Hooper-bodied Rolls-Royces that had once inspired the 1963 Buick Riviera.
+The models of Parker’s design, which were badged “La Scala,” initially had slanted C-pillars, but Bill Mitchell suggested making the rear window and panels more upright, lending the design a more formal air reminiscent of Rolls Royce.

 Mitchell’s instincts were apparently on target: In July, recently appointed Cadillac marketing director Gordon Horsburgh took fiberglass models of both designs to a consumer clinic in southern California and found a strong preference for the notchback version.
 Parker’s design would become the basis for the production car.